 - Identify winning criteria based on your business goal and the test set-up

 You can choose to send customers to your Amazon Stores page, or a custom landing page where you select the aggregated products you wish to display.
-If you are using Sponsored Brands to drive brand discovery on Amazon, we recommend sending shoppers to your Stores page, where you can create a more immersive brand experience and make a deeper impression on first-time shoppers.
+If you are using Amazon Sponsored Brands to drive brand discovery, we recommend sending shoppers to your Stores page, where you can create a more immersive brand experience and make a deeper impression on first-time shoppers.

 However, if you are using Amazon Sponsored Brands to drive advertising sales for a specific product selection, it would make sense to send customers to a custom landing page that only display your selected ASINs, allowing you to remove any visual distractions and focus on closing the sale.
 But of course, the best way to find out which landing page will drive the most sales is to test the performance of your Stores v.s. custom landing page.